 Christoph Lundgreen is assistant professor at the Institute of History at Technische Universität Dresden.
 He is currently speaker of Die Junge Akademie and has been a member since 2016.

-Die Junge Akademie in collaboration with ICI Berlin and Wagenbach Verlag
+An event of Die Junge Akademie, organized by Fabian Krämer and Christoph Lundgreen, in collaboration with ICI Berlin and Wagenbach Verlag

 The event, like all events at the ICI Berlin, is open to the public, free of charge.
 The audience is presumed to consent to a possible recording on the part of the ICI Berlin.
 If you would like to attend the event yet might require assistance, please contact Event Management.